Famous Anime Quotes in Japanese

 Definition: Please help / save me

-If this article is getting a little too long and draggy, now is a good time to use “Tasukete kudasai”.
-I will try to help by making this article a little less draggy (hopefully).
+If this article is getting a bit long and tedious, now is a good time to use “Tasukete kudasai”.
+I will try to help by making this article a little less tedious (hopefully).

-This quote is used in a lot of scenes where saving is required.
-In “Kimetsu no Yaiba”, Zenitsu often uses this quote whenever he is in a picky situation.
-The tone that accompanies this quote trembles with fear, tears, agony, and desire to be saved or helped.
+This quote is used in many scenes where saving is required.
+In “Kimetsu no Yaiba”, Zenitsu often uses this quote when he is in a difficult situation.
+The tone that accompanies this quote trembles with fear, tears, agony, and the desire to be saved or helped.

-This quote can also be used in any situation outside of battle, such as in a sticky situation of rivalry where the main character is forced to choose aside.
+This quote can also be used in any non-battle situation, such as a sticky rivalry situation where the main character is forced to choose sides.

 Definition: I will definitely, absolutely, not give up

-Japanese animes love to use this quote.
-It is seen in “Naruto” and was one of the first few animes that helped me learn the phrase of not giving up in Japanese.
+Japanese anime love to use this quote.
+It can be seen in “Naruto” and was one of the first anime that helped me learn the phrase “never give up” in Japanese.

 Anime stories tend to give hope to many viewers.
-This phrase often lights a fire in the audience’s heart and keeps the story alive and motivational.
+This phrase often lights a fire in the audience’s heart and keeps the story alive and motivating.
 All characters, including the antagonist, like to use this phrase.
-A staple in many anime and memorable anime scenes.
+A staple of many anime and memorable anime scenes.

 Definition: Unbelievable // I cannot believe it

-“Shinji rarenai” has many uses for this simple term.
-For starters, it shows how unbelievable (hard to believe) a scene or moment is in anime.
-This quote often shows the speaker’s disbelief and amazement at the situation or event.
+“Shinjirarenai” has many uses for this simple term.
+Firstly, it shows how unbelievable (hard to believe) a scene or moment is in an anime.
+It often shows the speaker’s disbelief and amazement at the situation or event.

-The other usage is to show that the speaker does not trust or believe what he or she is listening to.
-The speaker does not trust the other character and uses this quote in a suspicious and dismay tone.
-Showing “I cannot believe it”.
+The other use is to show that the speaker does not trust or believe what he or she is hearing.
+The speaker does not trust the other character and uses this quotation in a suspicious and dismayed tone.
+Showing “I can’t believe it”.

 12. Ikuzo (いくぞ)